siouan/frontend-gradle-plugin/README.md

 corresponding NPM/Yarn command.
 This task depends on the task `assembleFrontend`, and is skipped if either the `assembleScript` property or the `publishScript` property is not set.

-### Run custom Node script
+### Run a custom command with `node`

-The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNodeTask` that allows creating a custom task to launch a frontend script.
+The plugin provides the task type `org.siouan.frontendgradleplugin.infrastructure.gradle.RunNode` that allows creating a custom task to run a JS script.
 The `script` property must be set with the corresponding Node command.
-Then, choose whether [Node.js][nodejs] only is required, or if additional dependencies located in the `package.json` file should be installed: make the task either depends on `installNode` task or on `installFrontend` task.
+Then, choose whether [Node.js][nodejs] only is required, or if additional dependencies located in the `package.json` file should be
+installed: make the task either depends on `installNode` task or on `installFrontend` task.

 The code below shows the configuration required to run a JS `my-custom-script.js` with Node: